Liz Bonnin on Who Do You Think You Are?: Everything you need to know

 Born in France, raised in Ireland and the daughter of Caribbean parents, science and wildlife TV presenter Liz Bonnin’s roots encompass a cross-section of cultures.
-“When people ask me what I am ethnically, I just say, ‘I’m a mongrel,’” she jokes.
+“When people ask me what I am ethnically, I just say, ‘I’m a mongrel,’” she jokes at the start of her episode of Who Do You Think You Are?
 “You know those forms you have to fill out for a visa or whatever?
 There actually isn’t a box for me.”

 But while her family story is one of diverse influences, these are stories that coalesce in the Caribbean and Liz heads first to Trinidad to learn more about her maternal grandfather’s family.
-Here, she meets her cousin, Andrew, who has family photographs, including a picture of her great-grandparents, George and May Agnes Rawle.
+Here, she meets her cousin, Andrew, who has old photographs, including a picture of her great grandparents, George and May Agnes Rawle.

 While they were of Indian heritage, they were Presbyterians.
 How can this be explained?
 Liz begins to unravel the family’s story.
 Although May’s father, Timothy Sirju, was a successful businessman, a man who owned a store and 400 acres of land, and a church elder, his roots were humble.